-I am an out of network provider for most insurance companies.
-I can appreciate that attending therapy is both a time and financial commitment.
-I think it is important to understand your insurance benefits, therapy goals and types of treatment in order to make an informed choice.
+I am an in-network provider for Advocate Aurora and Prevea 360.
+I am an out of network provider for all other insurance companies.
+I can appreciate that attending therapy is a time and financial commitment.
+I think it is important to understand both your insurance benefits and types of treatment offered to make an informed choice.
 I would like to give you information to help your process at Wise Mind Counseling.

-What are the fees and how do I pay?: Fees are determined by the CPT code used in a session.
-CPT codes are standard codes used across mental health professionals when billing clients and filing claims with insurance.
+What are the fees and how do I pay?: Session fees vary and are determined by the CPT code used per session.
+CPT codes are the standard set of codes used across mental health professionals when billing clients and filing claims with insurance.

 The CPT codes and fees are as follows: